sgehling/Learning-Journal/README.md

-# Learning Journal for Sue Gehling *Everything you ever wanted to know about me!*
+# Learning Journal for Sue Gehling...*Everything you ever wanted to know about me!*

 ## Table of Contents